Ercaenonai/nypl_api_nft/README.md

 # nypl_api_nft
 Project for pulling digital collections from the nypl digital archives and processing them to generate nfts.

+**It appears that only collections in the public domain will return image links for downloading.**

 you will need a .py file called nypl_token formatted like so:

 class Token: